23 Oct 2025

 How Does Anxious-Avoidant Attachment Develop?

-The anxious-avoidant attachment style develops through early environments that mix care with rejection.
-Research links it to three main factors:
+The anxious-avoidant attachment style often (but not always) develops through early environments that mix care with rejection.
+Research links it to 3 main factors:

 1. Inconsistent caregiving

-Warmth alternates with withdrawal, teaching the child that closeness is unpredictable and must be monitored.
+Warmth alternates with withdrawal, teaching the child that closeness is unpredictable.

 2. Emotional neglect or unresponsiveness